shubhomoydas/ad_examples/README.md

 To execute the code:

-1. Run code from 'python' folder.
+1. **Run code from 'python' folder**.
 The outputs will be generated under 'temp' folder.
 The 'pythonw' command is used on OSX, but 'python' should be used on Linux.

 2. *The run commands are at the top of the python source code files.*

-3. Check the log file in 'python/temp' folder.
+3. Check the log file in **'python/temp'** folder.
 Usually it will be named <demo_code>.log.
 Timeseries demos will output logs under the 'python/temp/timeseries' folder.

 Active Anomaly Discovery (AAD)